-A Final is a visual, dramatic and exciting way to conclude shooting competitions.
-In Finals, the top eight (8) competitors (prone finals may alternatively start with ten finalists) in an individual event or aggregate compete in a Final where other competitors and interested persons may participate as spectators.
+A Final is a visual, dramatic, and exciting way to conclude shooting competitions.
+In Finals, the top eight (8) competitors in an individual event or aggregate compete in a Final where other competitors and interested persons may participate as spectators.